pandyachandni/Final-Project/README.md

     * Motor Vehicle theft
     * Arson

-Our group had to decide how we would determine which city would be deemed **safe** and we all agreed to determine safety by calculating each city's crime index.
+Our group had to decide how we would determine whether a city would be deemed **safe** and we all agreed to determine safety by calculating each city's crime index.
 Crime index is calculated by summing up total crime(non-violent and violent) of each respective city then dividing that total by the population and multipying it by 100.

 These percentages were used as a metric of comparison amongst the different cities.
 The average crime idex fell around 5.5 so we came to conclusion to use a crime index 6% as a  as a threshold to determine a citie's **safety**.
 The cities that were at or above this threshold were deemed **unsafe**.
 We used a boolean to give a true statement if yes the city is safe and a false if no the city is unsafe.